Why College May Not Be for Everyone

 Apprenticeships

 Apprenticeships are paid positions designed to teach the apprentice about a specific job or industry.
 They can help you learn how to use industry-specific tools and technologies and help you develop your skills over a period of time.
-This may be in fields as diverse as plumbing to transportation engineers to baking apprenticeships.
+This may be in fields as diverse as plumbing to transportation engineering to baking.

-Apprenticeships can be a win-win for employers and employees because they allow those starting out to begin working immediately — that way, employers can fill vacant jobs and you can receive a paycheck right away.
+Apprenticeships can be a win-win for employers and employees because they allow those starting out to begin working (and earning a paycheck) immediately, and they help employers fill vacant jobs.

 Recommended: A Complete Guide to Apprenticeships